Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: InGaAs Supplementary Data

 \section{InGaAs Supplementary Data}

 Fig.~\ref{fig:spin_control_ingaas}(a) shows the narrowing of the ESR resonance with Raman (top panel) and quantum-algorithmic cooling (middle panel) at $\Omega_\mathrm{cool}=\Omega\approx30\,$MHz, with a probe pulse duration set to the $\pi$-pulse time of $\tau=17\,$ns.
-For quantum-algorithmic cooling, we optimize the cooling parameters to be $\tau_{hh}=105\,$ns, $t_\mathrm{sense}$ chirped from 10~ns to 200~ns in $N=30$ steps.
+A $2.5\,\mu s$ long resonant pulse is used for initialization and the readout pulses.
+For quantum-algorithmic cooling, we optimize the cooling parameters to be $\tau_{hh}=105\,$ns, $t_\mathrm{sense}$ chirped from 10~ns to 200~ns in $N=30$ steps, amounting to a duration of $\sim 85\,\mu s$.
 We achieve an ESR linewidth (at full-width-at-half-maximum) of $261(23)$\,MHz and $53(6)$\,MHz for Raman and quantum-algorithmic cooling, respectively.

 We also observe the effect of the differential Stark shift on the ESR resonance, shown in Fig.\,\ref{fig:spin_control_ingaas}(b).
 We take ESR spectra as a function of $\Omega$, and observe a negative shift in the ESR resonance as a function of $\Omega$.
 These data yield $\Delta\delta/\Omega=-65(2)$ from a linear fit, and a corresponding Rabi frequency imbalance of $\eta=129(5)$.
 We can then vary the polarization of the Raman laser pair to optimize the readout signal integrated over the ESR frequency range 25-35~GHz (i.e. $\pm 5\,$GHz around the bare ESR resonance of $\omega_e^0=30\,$GHz), as shown in Fig.\,\ref{fig:spin_control_ingaas}(c).
 In contrast to our measurement on a GaAs QD (Fig.\,\ref{fig2:cooling}) where we found maximum readout signal with pure circular polarization, we find here that a degree of diagonal polarization $\pi_X + \pi_Y$ results in the highest readout signal.
 This polarization setting is used for the electron-spin control measurements shown in Fig.\,\ref{fig:spin_control_ingaas}(a-b) and Fig.\,\ref{fig6:comparison}(a-c).